Haba Snow Mountain

 Crowned with snow throughout the year, Haba Snow Mountain is regarded as one of the more accessible high-altitude snow peaks in China.
 While the climb is not technically demanding, prior snow and ice experience is helpful but not required; more important is having good endurance and overall fitness to tackle the ascent.
 The terrain is generally straightforward and free of crevasses, making it a suitable entry-level snow mountain for those looking to gain experience above 5000m.

-The final ascent to the summit features the well-known “Hopeless Slope” (绝望坡) > a 950m snow slope that demands strong physical fitness, steady pacing, and mental resilience.
+The final ascent to the summit features the well-known “Hopeless Slope” (绝望坡) > 950m snow slope that demands strong physical fitness, steady pacing, and mental resilience.
 Though challenging, this exposed section provides an excellent opportunity to practise crampon footwork and apply snow-travel techniques in a real alpine environment.

 This 2026 expedition is great for trekkers looking to tackle their first snow-covered peak, or simply to gain experience and confidence for future snow or ice climbs.